freud: A Software Suite for High Throughput Analysis of Particle Simulation Data: Conclusion

 \section{Conclusion}

-The \freud\ package is unique among simulation analysis packages due to its emphasis on coarse-grained simulations and its extensibility.
-This extensibility ensures that new analysis methods are frequently incorporated as they are developed, and the intuitive design of \freud\ makes it easy for users to translate their analyses from high-level languages like Python into \freud\ C++ code.
-Its uniform Python \gls{api} and high-performance C++ back-end make \freud\ a suitable solution for large-scale, high-throughput simulation analysis.
-Additionally, its simple, compact \gls{api} is highly amenable to usage with other tools for, e.g., machine learning applications.
+\freud\ is a high-performance Python library for analyzing particle simulations.
+Among simulation analysis packages, \freud\ is unique due to its emphasis on coarse-grained simulations and its flexibility.
+Its high-performance C++ back-end makes \freud\ a suitable solution for large-scale, high-throughput simulation analysis, while its simple, compact \gls{api} is highly amenable to integration with other tools for, e.g., machine learning applications.
+The package's \gls{api} also promotes the prototyping of new analyses directly in Python, and the intuitive design of \freud's internals ensures that translating such analyses into C++ is a relatively painless process.

+The package's design is general enough to work with any particle-based system.
+However, \freud\ is primarily targeted at communities of materials scientists, chemical engineers, and physicists analyzing molecular dynamics and Monte Carlo for which existing tools are too specialized to be convenient.
+Since it makes no assumptions about the types of its input data or the system topology, \freud\ can be used with arbitrary simulation outputs based on topologies defined by the user.
+As a result, \freud\ can find wide use in these areas to simplify workflows that require consideration of periodic systems without the complexity associated with specific atomistic features.
 Contributions to this open-source toolkit are highly encouraged as new methods are developed in future research applications.